 This page contains the synopsis and more information about the duology of the #tangodownduet

-Having survived square bashing, the two women meet at Officer’s training.
-The two new military police officers form a friendship for life – Blythe Grievson and Annie Holmes are as different as they are similar.
+Having survived square bashing, two women meet at Officer’s training, forming a friendship for life – Blythe Grievson and Annie Holmes are as different as they are similar.

-Blythe Grievson is Annie’s best friend, different in nature but just as fierce and determined, she is more the thinker, the one in the background.
+Blythe Grievson is Annie’s best friend, different in nature but just as fierce and determined, more the thinker, the one in the background.
 She’s a good investigator, a typical Defender (Dìonadair).
 The need to be loved in more than one way at the same time is something Blythe thinks she’ll never find.
-Rekindling a one-night stand brings her in reach of two very different brothers.
-When their company comes under regular attack, Blythe slowly starts putting the disjointed pieces together.
+Rekindling a one-night stand brings her within reach of two very different brothers.
+When their company comes under regular attack, Blythe slowly starts trying to put the disjointed pieces together.
 Can she save her lovers and their company?

 Trodaiche (tro-ditch) is the second of a romantic suspense duology.
 It’s set in Edinburgh, Scotland with mature characters and contains references to domestic violence, gangs, and kidnapping.
 It tells of the friendship and love of two ex-military women and is the second and final part of the #tangodownduet.